openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ### jack_plumbing (jack mixer)

 As noted above, the alsamixer provides no control over the input from the USB2XLR adapter.
 If a `.jack.plumbing` script is located in the home directory (i.e. ~/), a mixer can be incorprated into the Jack setup to provide control over the audio input.
-If input signals are too hot though,

-__NB__ When using jack mixer, the jack volume control must be opened manually from the Panel Icon to initiate the control.
-If the control is closed, it will no longer have any effect on the audio signal.

 obsuser:~$ `nano ~/.jack.plumbing`